-DEVELOPMENT & MEMBERSHIP ASSOCIATE[email protected]
+DEVELOPMENT & MEMBERSHIP OFFICER[email protected]

 April Bethea is the Development and Membership Associate at Funders for LGBTQ Issues, where she works to increase the organization’s capacity for effective outreach to and engagement of new funders in an effort to increase overall grantmaking to LGBTQ issues.